All Episodes

 I hope the Republicans fulminate against it because they'll get to the point where they won't get a single Hispanic vote.

-Go ahead and make my decade turn Texas into a democratic state.
+Go ahead and make my decade turn Texas into a Democratic state.

 I don't know about Texas.

-It happened in California, it can happen in Texas.
+It can happen in Texas.

-What we've always known about amnesty is designed to extend, expand the Democrat Party and kill the Republican Party.
+What we've always known about amnesty is designed to extend, expand the Democrat Party, and kill the Republican Party.

 And of course, the Republican Party's way of dealing with it is self-defeating.